hannahshader/HiLabSuite/README.md

 Syllable Rate: The average syllable rate of the entire conversation is used to calculate where speech occurs at an accelerated or decelerated rate.

+Latches: Marks the completion of one speaker's utterance by another speaker.

+Self-Latches: Marks the completion of an utterance by one speaker after interruption by another speaker.